Don’t Risk It: Protect Your Finances from Coronavirus Complications

-- Property seizure.
+Property seizure.
 You read that correctly.
-If your joint owner is sued than your property could be seized in order to pay their debt.
+If your joint owner is sued then your property could be seized in order to pay their debt.

 Only a comprehensive incapacity plan will protect you and your assets from a court-supervised guardianship or conservatorship and the misdeeds of your joint owners.
 Do not rely on joint ownership as your plan—it’s simply too risky and unreliable.